lambdajack/sequentially-generate-planet-mbtiles/README.md

 7. Add automatically serve on completion option -s.
 8. Typos and grammatical errors on readme - add section about distritubing the load for tile generation - maybe.
 9. Add a success.json file showing which regions were successful, and ask the user if they would like to retry any failed regions
+10. Add sleep function at points in stdout user may wish to read and hold it there for a time.
+11. Remove overwrite planet.mbtiles - document that it is for the user to ensure the data is clean or only contains what they want.
+12. Add realistic schedules - two weeks for zoom level 12 - add the wiki information (directly?)